junder-git/OLD_rke1_arm64_v2/README.md

 ``` bash
 sudo dd if=/dev/zero of=/dev/sda bs=4M status=progress
 ```
-Note, raid used in past with hypervisor and lvm with flags too.
+Note, ive installed fibre/raid in the past too, to use with hypervisor from vmware with lvm flags.

 ## Start kubernetes cluster intitialization with cluster wide packages
 ``` bash